AshGovender/ENG/README.md

 > * Walked the process and developed a P&ID representing the system
 > * Developed a mass balance to account for water and steam losses
-> * Identified and mitigated issues for loss of steam, loss of condensate, increase fuel usage, particulate matter and sulphur dioxide increases
+> * Identified and mitigated issues for loss of steam (steam survey), loss of condensate, increase fuel usage, particulate matter and sulphur dioxide increases
 > * Developed a comprehensive report back to management for changes to be complete
 > * Carried out implementations
 > * Improvement of risk assessments, FMEA